sjbylo/aba/README.md

 Be sure to set the correct (govc) values to access vCenter in the `vmware.conf` file.
 Note that ESXi is also supported.

+Aba uses `make` to define and process all dependencies.
+Due to this, Aba will usually know what to do next, so just run `aba` agian.
 Why `make` was chosen to build Aba?

 The UNIX/Linux command "make" is a utility for automating tasks based on rules specified in a Makefile.
 It enhances efficiency by managing dependencies,